ax-va/JavaScript-Crash-Course-Morgan-2024/terms.md

 called a *datum*, is bound to an individual element on the page (usually an SVG element).
 Changing the data results in changing the elements as well.

+**ECMAScript**

+JavaScript is standardized as ECMAScript by the *Ecma International* standards organization.
+Within Ecma International, the *Technical Committee 39* (TC39) is responsible for developing the JavaScript language.

 **Event bubbling = triggering an event on an element causes triggering the event on all its ancestors**

 When an event is triggered on an element,